 The original recipe claimed that this recipe “Serves 2-3.”
 I usually get 5-6 serviings out of it.

-Melt the coconut oil or ghee in the cast iron pan over low heat.
+Melt the coconut oil or ghee in the pan over low heat.
 Add the Spice Blend.
 Let spices warm for 10-15 seconds.
 Add vegetables and a small amount of water.
 Stir.
 Cover and cook vegetables for 5-7 minutes.

 When the vegetables are cooked, add the toasted farina and stir to coat.